Chris Brooks (gymnast): Senior

-In February 2012, he competed at the Winter Cup, where he won bronze on horizontal bar.
-In March 12, had an outstanding performance at the Pacific Rim championships, in Everett, Washington, where he led the team to a gold.
+In February 2012, he competed at the Winter Cup and won bronze on the horizontal bar.
+On March 12, he had an outstanding performance at the Pacific Rim championships, in Everett, Washington, where he led the team to gold.
 He went on to win 3 more individual golds as well.
-At the Visa championships, he showed some inconsistency in his routines, but great potential with difficult moves on high bar and vault.
+At the Visa championships, he showed some inconsistency in his routines, but great potential with difficult moves on horizontal bar and vault.
 He went on to compete in the Olympic trials where his combined scores placed him in joint 4th place with Jake Dalton.
 At the announcement of the men's Olympic team on July 1, he was named as an alternate to the 2012 Summer Olympics team.

 In 2014, Brooks won the Winter Cup Challenge all-around competition and was named to the U.S. gymnastics men's senior national team.
 Later in the year, he was recovering from a hand injury and did not compete in the P&G Championships.

 2016 Rio Olympics

 On June 25, 2016, Brooks was named to the five-man United States men's gymnastics Olympic team.
 He represented the United States in August 2016, in the 2016 Summer Olympics in Rio de Janeiro, alongside team members Jake Dalton, Sam Mikulak, Alex Naddour, and Danell Leyva.
-Brooks finished in second in the all-around at the U.S. Olympic trials in St. Louis.
+Brooks finished second in the all-around at the U.S. Olympic trials in St. Louis.
 On August 4, 2016, it was reported by the Houston Chronicle, that Brooks had been named captain of the US men's Olympic gymnastics team.
-In Rio, Brooks finished 14th in the individual men’s all around competition.
+In Rio, Brooks finished 14th in the individual men's all-around competition.

 Personal life

 Brooks's father, Larry, was also a gymnast which is how he got involved with the sport.
 Both Brooks' brother and sister have had involvement in gymnastics as well.
 His father died in a car accident in 2008.
-After he graduated and trained an additional year at the University of Oklahoma, his brother, Nick coached him for two years.
+After he graduated and trained for an additional year at the University of Oklahoma, his brother, Nick coached him for two years.

 As of February 2017, he has been in a relationship with 2012 Olympic gymnast Jordyn Wieber.
 They announced their engagement on October 5, 2021.
+They married on May 28, 2023.
+On December 18, 2024, Chris and Jordyn announced they were pregnant.